KnowageLabs/Knowage-Documentation/installation-guide/ka_inst_relFiles.rst

 Offline manual activation.

--**Step 9.** The installation succeded.
+- **Step 9.** The installation succeded.
 The user can now choose if to visit the Knowage website and click "Finish" to exit setup.

 .. figure:: media/image19.png